 False.
-Most stomach ulcers are caused by Helicobacter pylori (H. pylori), a type of bacteria, or the use of nonsteroidal anti-inflammatory drugs (NSAIDs) such as naproxen, ibuprofen, or aspirin.
+Most stomach ulcers are caused by Helicobacter pylori (H. pylori), a type of bacteria, or the long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, aspirin, and naproxen.
 In the case of H. pylori infection, antibiotics can treat the infection.
 Ulcers caused by NSAIDs are healed by stopping the pain medication and taking antacids and medications that reduce stomach acid.
 It's a myth that spicy foods and stress cause ulcers, but it is true that they can worsen ulcer symptoms.
-Cancer can cause stomach ulcers, too.
+Cancer can cause stomach ulcers, too, though this is rare.

 False.
 Celiac disease is a disease that affects children and adults.
 It affects 1 in 133 otherwise healthy people in the U.S. Celiac symptoms are often apparent in children who experience failure to thrive, diarrhea, and retarded growth, but symptoms can manifest for the first time in adults as well.
 Symptoms that emerge in adulthood may include abdominal pain, bloating, and distention.
 Gas and diarrhea may be present.
 People who have celiac disease have impaired nutrient absorption in the small intestine which may lead to anemia, skin rashes, and bone thinning (osteoporosis).
 It's common for people who have celiac disease to suffer for many years before they receive the correct diagnosis and treatment.

 False?
 The evidence is not clear about the safety of habitual use of enemas.
 There are not many long-term studies about regular use of laxatives or enemas.
-Some studies show laxatives may impair the ability of the colon to contract and function properly.
+Although sometimes used in hospitals, some studies show laxatives may over time impair the ability of the colon to contract and function properly.
 Some people believe the same may be true of enemas although the evidence is not strong.
+Enemas are sometimes used in hospitals to relieve constipation, especially in children.
 Enemas fill the colon and act as a stimulus for a bowel movement; therefore, some people regard enemas as more natural than laxatives.
 It is not normal to rely on laxatives or enemas to have a bowel movement.
-See your doctor or health care professional if you require them to have a bowel movement.
+See your doctor or health care professional if you require laxatives and/or enemas them to have a bowel movement.